CruzHacks/cruzhacks-organizer-challenges/frontend-challenge.md

 [Automated testing](https://dzone.com/articles/unit-testing-in-reactjs-using-jest-and-enzyme) allows us to prove when our code works, giving a far lesser liklihood of things breaking after code is merged into the production build.
 React supports [Jest], a framework that can [mock functions](https://jestjs.io/docs/en/mock-functions.html) and run [unit tests](https://www.robinwieruch.de/react-testing-jest).
 [Enzyme](https://enzymejs.github.io/enzyme/docs/guides/jest.html) gives you better syntax to write unit tests specifically for [React components](https://reactjs.org/docs/components-and-props.html).

 Here's a [straightforward guide](https://css-tricks.com/writing-tests-for-react-applications-using-jest-and-enzyme/) to testing in React with Jest and Enzyme.

+## Submission

+All done?!
+Don't worry if your project can't meet every guideline outlined here; we just want to see what you can do!
+You will have the the opportunity to learn more & hone your skills if you can show commitment to your work through this challenge.

+To send us your React implementation:
+* Create a [production build](https://create-react-app.dev/docs/production-build/) of your React app
+* Compress the newly-created `build` folder into a zip file; name the zip `firstLastname-frontend.zip`
+* Email it to [contact@cruzhacks.com](mailto:contact@cruzhacks.com) with the subject line `firstLastname Dev Challenge` We'll get back to you all a few weeks after the deadline!

+If you ever have questions or need help, please reach out to us at [contact@cruzhacks.com](mailto:contact@cruzhacks.com).